 Alzheimer’s is the most common cause of dementia, affecting an estimated 850,000 people in the UK.
 It is characterised by the build-up of two proteins in the brain, called amyloid and phosphotau, which build up and damage brain cells.
 Amyloid forms plaques outside of brain cells, whereas phosphotau forms tangles inside brain cells.
 These plaques and tangles lead to the death of nerve cells, which causes areas of the brain to atrophy.
+Homocysteine, a toxic amino acid, also accumulates and promotes neuronal cell death.
+When homocysteine levels rise so too do anyloid and p’tau.
 The hippocampus, which is involved in memory formations, is the first part to be affected.
 This can cause individuals to have difficulty remembering recent events and retaining new information and experience.
 However, long term memories are less affected as these are more reliant on other regions of the brain, known to deteriorate later in the progression of Alzheimer’s disease.

 Alzheimer’s disease is very rarely caused by mutations in certain genes and these lead to the early-onset form of the disease.
 However, these mutations account for less than 1% of all cases.
 The causes of the common form of Alzheimer’s disease are multifactorial and there have been many attempts to identify the final common path that leads to cognitive impairment and brain atrophy.
 Clearly, if the nerve cells die then they can no longer support the formation of memories so ultimately we need to find the causes of nerve cell death.